SirLich/sudoku-solver/README.md

 The script will automatically solve three puzzles, marked `easy` `medium` and `hard`.
 Additional puzzles can be created using this tool: https://qqwing.com/generate.html (use the compact format).

-The solver uses heuristic-search using a very depth-first-ish heuristic to brute force solutions.
+The solver uses A*-search using a very depth-first-ish heuristic to brute force solutions.